ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ## Test it out

-This form has `data-invalid` set on erroneous fields, and lists all errors on top of the form using `$allErrors`.
+This form has `aria-invalid` set on erroneous fields, and lists all errors on top of the form using `$allErrors`.
 Try to submit and see that the first error field gets focus automatically, unless on mobile.

 <Form {data} />